-This series introduces the philosophical basis of naturopathic medicine and the role of the naturopathic physician in today's world.
-Students will survey the history of naturopathic medicine, historical figures that played key roles in the development of naturopathic medicine, and the formation of naturopathic philosophy.
+In this two-course series, we will be exploring the philosophical basis of naturopathic medicine and the role of the naturopathic physician in today's world.
+We will survey the history of naturopathic medicine, historical figures that played key roles in the development of naturopathic medicine, and the formation of naturopathic philosophy.
 Emphasis is placed on the six guiding principles of naturopathic philosophy: first do no harm, the healing power of nature, identify and treat the cause, treat the whole person, physician as teacher, and prevention.
+The course also introduces concepts in naturopathic medical ethics in clinical practice.